Materials-Consortia/OPTIMADE/optimade.rst

     - The property is REQUIRED if symmetry operations are necessary to reconstruct the full model of the material and no other symmetry information (e.g., the Hall symbol) is provided that would allow the user to derive symmetry operations unambiguously.
     - MUST be :val:`null` if :property:`nperiodic_dimensions` is equal to 0.
   - **Query**: Support for queries on this property is not required and in fact is NOT RECOMMENDED.
+  - Each symmetry operation is described by a string that gives that symmetry operation in Jones' faithful representation (Bradley & Cracknell, 1972: pp. 35-37), adapted for computer string notation.
+  - The letters :val:`x`, :val:`y` and :val:`z` that are typesetted with overbars in printed text represent coordinate values multiplied by -1 and are encoded as :val:`-x`, :val:`-y` and :val:`-z`, respectively.
+  - The syntax of the strings representing symmetry operations MUST conform to regular expressions given in appendix `The Symmetry Operation String Regular Expressions`_.
+  - The interpretation of the strings MUST follow the conventions of the IUCr CIF core dictionary (IUCr, 2023).
+    In particular, this property MUST explicitly provide all symmetry operations needed to generate all the atoms in the unit cell from the atoms in the asymmetric unit, for the setting used.
+  - This symmetry operation set MUST always include the :val:`x,y,z` identity operation.
+  - The symmetry operations are to be applied to fractional atom coordinates.
+    In case only Cartesian coordinates are available, these Cartesian coordinates must be converted to fractional coordinates before the application of the provided symmetry operations.
+  - If the symmetry operation list is present, it MUST be compatible with other space group specifications (e.g. the ITC space group number, the Hall symbol, the Hermann-Mauguin symbol) if these are present.

 - **Examples**:
   - Space group operations for the space group with ITC number 3 (H-M symbol: `P 2`, extended H-M symbol: `P 1 2 1`, Hall symbol `P 2y`): :val:`["x,y,z", "-x,y,-z"]`